dkitley1975/dkitley1975/README.md

 </p>

 # Yoga Centric
-## Milestone Project One
+## Portfolio Project One
-My first web site built from scratch, this was to demonstrate my new found knowledge of HTML and CSS
+My first web site built from scratch, this was to demonstrate my new found knowledge of HTML and CSS.
+For this project I am happy to say I received a Merit.

 <p align="center">
 <br>